 Open Style Lab teams designers, engineers and occupational or physical therapists to create clothing solutions for people with disabilities or their caretakers.
-This 10-week, Saturday-only program in partnership with The New School, Parsons School of Design, takes place on campus.
+This Saturday-only program in partnership takes place in nYC.

-We are inviting 18-24 research Fellows to be part of the 2019 Open Style Lab at The New School, Parsons School of Design Summer Program.
-Over 10 weeks, we will design and prototype functional and stylish clothing solutions for clients with disabilities.
+We are inviting 6-12 research Fellows to be part of the 2019 Open Style Lab Summer Program.
+Starting the month of June, we will design and prototype functional and stylish clothing solutions for clients with disabilities.
 Many events, physical locations and social groups have spoken and unspoken dress codes.
 While wheelchair accessible ramps have made their way to many of our building entrances, ‘accessible style’ is a concept which has not even crossed the minds of most people today.
 The goal will be to create clothing, accessories, or wearables that are compelling objects of design and fashion that people of all abilities can wear.

 Fellows have the opportunity to be deeply connected with meaningful problems in the disabilities community through user-centered design.
-They will be able to work in a cross-disciplinary environment to address lifestyle choices through wearables or the immeidate surronding space where dressing occurs.
+They will be able to work in a cross-disciplinary environment to address lifestyle choices through wearables or the immediate surrounding space where dressing occurs.
 Final outcomes for the project will be presented to a panel of industry professionals, academics, disability/ aging communities, government groups, and/ or artists.

 Designer Fellow | Occupational/Physical Therapy Fellow | Engineer Fellow